mkobuolys/kazlauskas-dev/blog/2019-10-23-flutter-design-patterns-2-adapter/index.md

 ![Class Diagram — Implementation of the Adapter design pattern](./img/adapter_implementation.png)

 First of all, there are two APIs: `JsonContactsApi` and `XmlContactsApi`.
 These two APIs have different methods to return contacts information in two different formats — JSON and XML.
 Hence, two different adapters should be created to convert the specific contacts’ representation to the required format which is needed in the `ContactsSection` component (widget) — list of `Contact` objects.
-To unify the contract (interface) of adapters, `IContactsAdapter` abstract class is created which requires implementing (override) the `getContacts()` method in all the implementations of this abstract class. `JsonContactsAdapter` implements the `IContactsAdapter`, uses the `JsonContactsApi` to retrieve contacts information as a JSON string, then parses it to a list of `Contact` objects and returns it via `getContacts()` method.
+To unify the contract (interface) of adapters, `IContactsAdapter` abstract interface class is created which requires implementing the `getContacts()` method in all the implementations of this interface. `JsonContactsAdapter` implements the `IContactsAdapter`, uses the `JsonContactsApi` to retrieve contacts information as a JSON string, then parses it to a list of `Contact` objects and returns it via `getContacts()` method.
 Accordingly, `XmlContactsAdapter` is implemented in the same manner, but it receives the data from `XmlContactsApi` in XML format.

 ### Contact